Mburnand-tech/Burnet/README.md

 The app has the following main pages:

-- Home Splash page welcoming the user
-- Articles Displays a list of all articles, and allows filtering articles by topic.
-Also allows user to sort articles by votes and comments (Most/Least first) as well as date created (Earliest/Latest first)
-- Articles/:topic Displays articles filtered by topic
+- Home page showing the abundances of different articles to entice user.
+Ordered by date posted similiar to a topical social media.
+- Category/:topic (Technology, LifeStyle, Sports) Displays articles categorised by subject.
+Within here you can filter results based off user preference.
+- /about Gives a description of the project.
-- Articles/:topic/:article_id Displays the details of specified article, including its comments and an input method to create new comments.
+- articles/:article_id Displays the details of specified article, including its comments and an option to like the article and its comments.
+If a user is logged in, theres an input method to leave comments and delete previous comments.

 # :electric_plug: Dependencies

 This project requires the following dependencies:

 - axios: for making API requests
+- moment: for time data conversion
+- animate.css: for 'About' page animations
+- prop-types: for defining prop types
+- MUI: for styling the UI
 - react: for building the UI
 - react-dom: for rendering the UI
 - react-router-dom: for client-side routing
-- react-infinite-scroller: for continuous loading of paginated API on scroll
-- prop-types: for defining prop types
-- MUI: for styling the UI
+- react-scroll-to-top: for return to the top of page button

 - These dependencies are included in the package.json file and will be installed automatically with npm install.

 # :earth_africa: Contributing